SSRI > Boilerplates

 SSRI is housed on the 7th Floor of Saunders Hall on the UH Mānoa campus.
 The Institute maintains a full complement of PC and Macintosh computers and has direct access to the UH System's UNIX computer network and the World Wide Web.
 The Institute also supports a Video Conference Center and is tied to the Hawaiʻi Interactive Television system (HITS).
 SSRI is a hosting site for the Pan-Pacific Education and Communication Experiments by Satellite (PEACESAT), a public service satellite telecommunications network linking educational institutions, regional organizations, and governments in the Pacific Islands region.
 The Institute maintains some of the most extensive collections of materials on futures research, disaster mitigation, coastal zone management, oral history, and juvenile delinquency, in Hawai'i.

-SSRI is staffed by eleven fulltime FTE, which includes the director, associate director, assistant to the director, contract and grants specialist, grant development specialist, three fiscal administrators, and three fiscal and administrative support specialists.
+SSRI is staffed by eleven full-time FTE, which includes the director, associate director, assistant to the director, research services specialist, grant development specialist, three fiscal administrators, and three fiscal and administrative support specialists.
 The volume of research and training contracts and grants have been increasing steadily for the Social Science Research Institute and currently stands at $16.5 million per year.